Judge rules Trump free to skip rape accuser's trial, jurors won't hear why | Politics

 Judge rules Trump free to skip rape accuser's trial, jurors won't hear why

-Lawyers for Trump did not immediately respond to requests for comment.
-Carroll's lawyer Roberta Kaplan, who is not related to the judge, had objected to Trump's request, saying the idea his absence was "some sort of favor to the City of New York - and that the jury should be instructed as much - taxes the credulity of the credulous."
+Carroll plans to attend every day.
+Her lawyer Roberta Kaplan, who is not related to the judge, had objected to a special jury instruction, saying the idea that Trump's absence was "some sort of favor to the City of New York - and that the jury should be instructed as much - taxes the credulity of the credulous."

 Security was tight and traffic was disrupted on April 4 when Trump pleaded not guilty in Manhattan criminal court, two blocks from the federal court, to unrelated criminal charges over hush money payments to a porn star.
 Carroll, 79, has accused Trump, 76, of raping her in a Bergdorf Goodman department store dressing room in Manhattan in late 1995 or early 1996.